 Support House Bill 263: An act related to home-based food products!
 This bill was filled on January 29th, 2018 by Representative Richard Heath.
+House Bill 263 unanimously passed the House and Senate.
+On April 2nd, HB 263 was signed by Governor Matt Bevin.
 You can read the full bill HERE.

 Selling homemade foods—like cookies, cakes, and jam— is a great way for entrepreneurs with big dreams but little capital to get started small in their own homes without having to spend thousands of dollars on a commercial kitchen space.
 Customers also love buying these local foods from members of their community.
 Nearly every state has embraced cottage food businesses as job creators and revenue generators, but Kentucky has one of the most restrictive cottage food laws in the country.

 Kentucky is one of only two states that only allow farmers to sell homemade foods.
 That means that while a farmer can sell homemade chocolate chip cookies, a homemaker cannot sell the same exact cookies without breaking the law.
 Kentucky’s current law is keeping families across the state from an opportunity to earn extra income and contribute to our economy.

 This website is dedicated to helping the home based bakers in Kentucky.
 We will no longer sit by and be silent.
 We are currently working towards changing Kentucky’s restrictive cottage food laws so that it will finally accommodate home bakers.